je-nunez/raspi_sensor_to_prometheus/README.md

                                             Probably, in a sh- or bash- like shell, the whole label="value" needs to be protected thus:
                                                'label="value"'.)

+The option `-d directory` for this program must match the option `--collector.textfile.directory directory` for the Prometheus' node-exporter running in the Raspberry Pi 2/3.

 When the `-f` command-line option is used, the Prometheus metric reported is `dht22_temperature_farenheit` (and not the default `dht22_temperature_celsius`, which is how the RHT03/DHT22 originally reports its sample of the temperature).

 For example: